For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 These intervals are the only training that gives me energy and does not cause symptoms.
 I have only been doing it for three weeks and I notice improvements: less overwhelmed by the senses, fewer triggers for panic/anxiety, I sleep through the night, less fatigue/headache.

-✅ You finally have the right knowledge and tools to reduce your headaches, brain fog, dizziness, overstimulation, and light-/sound sensitivity.
+✅ The right knowledge and tools to effectively reduce headaches, brain fog, dizziness, overstimulation, and light and sound sensitivity.

-✅ You learn how to calm your nervous system and get out of fight-or-flight mode, so your brain can truly start to heal, even on days when the curtains stay closed and the world feels overwhelming.
+✅ Calm your nervous system and step out of the fight-or-flight mode, so your brain can truly start healing, even on days when the world feels overwhelming.

-✅ You can perform daily tasks and do things spontaneously, like grocery shopping or having conversations, without losing all your energy or having to plan every minute.
+✅ Regain daily tasks and spontaneity: go shopping, have conversations, or do activities without losing all your energy or needing to plan every minute.

 Hi, I’m Silvie, 33 years old and I live in the Netherlands.
 In May 2017, I was in a scooter accident and suffered a concussion and whiplash.